 Consider the content of the film and relate to the group as appropriate.
 You may want to consider splitting the group, for example by gender or smaller sizes, or in terms of their maturity.

-EasySRE features 8 high-quality films from Walsall which use drama, animation, interviews and demonstrations to explore many aspects of SRE and well-being.
+EasySRE features 8 high-quality films which use drama, animation, interviews and demonstrations to explore many aspects of SRE and well-being.
 This website helps you deliver your SRE sessions with confidence.

 The resources are designed with young people for young people.
 Each film was made with health professionals, teaching staff and young people, and is aimed at specific key stage levels.
 They have all been successfully road-tested within schools across Walsall and beyond.